N E 1 — COOPERATIVE EDUCATION PROGRAM

 3 credits.

 Economics of the nuclear fuel cycle.
-Economic and environmental impact the nuclear fuel cycle.
+Economic and environmental impact of the nuclear fuel cycle.
 Impact on design, plant siting and regulation.

 N E/I SY E 574 — METHODS FOR PROBABILISTIC RISK ANALYSIS OF NUCLEAR POWER PLANTS